Gravitational Waves Emission in Quadratic Gravity: longitudinal modes, angular momentum emission, and positivity of the radiated power: Gravitational waves in quadratic gravity

 Inserting Eqs. (\ref{eq:j-h-tilde-transl})--(\ref{eq:L-A-transl}) into Eq. ( \ref{eq:total-current}) leads to: \begin{widetext}

 \end{widetext} This is the energy-momentum tensor of GW in quadratic gravity.
 As expected, $ t_{\mu\nu}$ is obtained from the requirement of the Lagrangian symmetry under spacetime translations.

 The energy-momentum tensor $t_{\mu\nu}$ in Eq. (\ref{eq:t_munu-QG}) can be compared to the $t_{\mu\nu}$ computed in Ref. \cite{Alves2022}.
 This reference studies gravitational waves from inspiraling black holes in quadratic gravity; the modified gravity theory therein is the same as the one explored herein, thus one would expect consistency of the results.
 In fact, Eq. (\ref{eq:t_munu-QG}) differs from Eq.
 (53) of Ref. \cite{Alves2022} by the term $\left\langle \partial_{\mu}\tilde{h}^{\alpha\beta}\partial_{ \nu}\Psi_{\alpha\beta}\right\rangle $, which is present in the latter.
 However, it was shown in Ref. \cite{Alves2022} that this additional term vanishes.
 Therefore, the geometrical approach to computing $t_{\mu\nu}$ adopted by Ref. \cite{Alves2022} is in complete accordance with the field-theory approach adopted in this work.
+Here, there is a cancelation of the second term on the right-hand side (r.h.s.) of Eq. (\ref{eq:j-h-tilde-transl}) with the first term on the r.h.s. of Eq. (\ref{eq:j-Psi-transl}) on average after we neglect topological terms.
+The physical difference between the field-theoretical approach and the geometrical approach is precisely due to these topological terms.
+Because these terms are discarded in the bulk, the results of both approaches converge.